toebeann/BepInEx.Subnautica/README.md

     - Windows users: Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
     - Linux/SteamDeck & macOS users: Follow the configuration instructions for your operating system below:

-### Configuration (Windows)

-No need to configure.
-Simply run the game as usual i.e. by launching from Steam/Epic Games/etc. If everything is correct, you will see a console pop up.

 ### Configuration (Linux/SteamDeck)

 1. In Steam, go to the game's properties and set the launch arguments to: